 ART MATTERS: An Introduction to Community Engaged Art

-Please join us for four rich and interactive days weaving together the history and contemporary practice of community-based arts, with real-time, experiential learning, and community building.
+Please join us for four rich and interactive days weaving together the history and contemporary practice of community-based arts.

-How do we as artists, activists, educators and program administrators bring our skills and practices to a shared table, while inviting a plurality of voices to emerge?
+How do we as artists, activists, educators and program administrators bring our skills and practices to an inclusive dialogue creating a pluralistic space?

 What are the barriers and assumptions that undermine the success of our work?